ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         In iOS 9-10, however, [SFSafariViewController](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller) is used to perform the authorization request.
 This view controller does not provide an option to be initialized with a private-use callback scheme; hence, one needs to be added to be the project's `Info.plist` in order for the app to be able to respond to the redirection URI.

-        > The same applies to iOS versions below 9, which utilize mobile Safari as the external user-agent.
+        > The same applies to iOS versions below 9, which use mobile Safari as the external user-agent.

         To specify the redirection URI scheme in `Info.plist`: